litemoment/litemoment-scripts/README.md

 in win-reocat/bin please read instruction how to download and put ffmpeg exe files in to this folder.
 You can also edit line 13 of reocat.bat for other folder path.

 Tip: **Avidemuxer** is my personal favorite video editor for trimming generated mp4 quickly on Win.
+Howto format SD card bigger than 32G on Windows https://www.howtogeek.com/316977/how-to-format-usb-drives-larger-than-32gb-with-fat32-on-windows/

 **Android:** *You have to copy recording date folder to internal storage before processing